ap0x29a/johns2carol/README.md

-# Criado para ajudar meu parceiro a reatar com sua amada.
+Mostrando pro meu amigo como a bagaça funciona.